 Surgical lip enhancement takes care of a number of problems.
 For brides with thin lips, a lip enhancement can add volume.
 If you dislike a long upper lip and hate how it hides teeth when you talk or smile, the surgery can fix that.
 Lip surgery also corrects issues with wrinkles around the lips and mouth.

 With a lip lift, incisions are made along the bottom of the nose.
 Skin and soft tissue are corrected, and then sutures are used to draw the lip upward.
 The layers of skin and tissue are then closed with stitches to minimize any scars.
 It takes about a week to heal from a lip lift.
 Stitches are removed after five days.
 There may be some residual numbness to the lips that takes up to three months to disappear.

 If your goal with a lip enhancement surgery is to have fuller lips or reduce the appearance of fine lines, implants are the way to go.
 Anesthesia is used to numb the lips and the area around the mouth.
 Silicone implants are inserted into the lips and then the incisions in the corner of the mouth are sutured.
 There will be bruising that lasts approximately a week, and swelling can last a few weeks.
 For less invasive lip enhancement, injectable fillers can be used.

 Talk to a facial plastic surgeon months before your wedding.
 You need to time facial plastic surgery carefully in order to make sure you’re fully healed for your big day.
 Make sure you understand the instructions for before and after your surgery to help get the best possible results.

 Dr. Jessica Kulak is unique in that her specialty involves the aging face.
 Talk to Dr. Kulak in either her Virginia or Maryland facial plastic surgery practice.
-To schedule a consultation in Herndon, Virginia, call (703) 481-0002.
+To schedule a consultation in Reston, Virginia, call (703) 481-0002.
 If you prefer coming to the Chevy Chase, Maryland, location, call (301) 222-2020.